aliburkemper12/inventory-system-piston/README.md

 # inventory-system
 Inventory system for the IT department
-Created during a summer internship.
-(Due to company protocol, never used by any one other then myself when deployed locally from my work computer).
+Created over a course of four weeks during a summer internship.
+(Due to company protocol, never used by any one other then myself).

 # Tech Stack